April-Juice/Art-of-April/README.md

 June 29, 2023 | Pencil on Paper

 Tried grid drawing on people.
-One milimeter can make such a big difference in the vibe of the drawing 😖
+One millimeter can make such a big difference in the feelings of the drawing.

 ---